Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 This script creates a file named `*\'"Best School"\'\*$?*****:)` containing the text "Best School" followed by a newline.
 ## 8-cwd_state
 This script writes the output of `ls -la` into the file `ls_cwd_content`.
+## 9-duplicate_last_line
+This script duplicates the last line of the file `iacta` by reading the last line and appending it to the end of the same file.